anyaevostinar/anyaevostinar.github.io/classes/201-f25/lab-graph-imp.md

 * Open your `GraphImpLab` folder in VSCode

 ## Exercise 1
-Take a look at `main`, which has two different versions of a graph.
+Take a look at `main`, which has two different versions of an **undirected, unweighted** graph.

 Start off by drawing (on the worksheet's last page):
 * The graph abstractly, with circles for vertices and lines for edges
 * The graph as an adjacency matrix
 * The graph as an adjacency list